synfinatic/aws-sso-cli/docs/commands.md

 This command will expose your temporary AWS IAM credentials in clear text which can be a security issue, and is not recommended except for cases where going through the AWS Identity Center web-based authentication workflow is not possible.
 The most common example of this would be integrating with Docker and needing multiple IAM Roles.
-Most use cases are better served by using the [config-profiles](#config-profiles) command or passing in IAM credentials via [environment variables](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-envvars.html).
+Most use cases are better served by using the [setup-profiles](#setup-profiles) command or passing in IAM credentials via [environment variables](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-envvars.html).

 Flags: